 And if you are really looking to go all out – think about painting the inside of a closet like we did in Simon’s nursery [see paint info here & the DIY closet details here] By FAR, the boldest paint choice we’ve made in the entire house!

 And here is a sneak peek of the family room area…these lovely sconces flank the TV/gallery wall & the mixed metals and black and white frames look great against the medium gray paint, too.
-We STILL need to find a media console, but other than that, the space is basically ready to photograph and share… soon, I hope!
+We STILL need to find a media console, but otherwise, the space is basically ready to photograph and share.

 And just to be clear, this is not a Sherwin Williams-sponsored post.
 I’ve just been a fan for a long time!
-If you have any questions related to our basement paint color and carpet choices, please feel free to ask below in the comments!
+If you have any questions related to our basement paint color and carpet choices, ask me in the comments below!

 What is your favorite brand of paint?
 Favorite go-to color?!